What Is Your Monthly Break-even Point

 This can get more complicated depending on your business model, but the first thing to do is to add up all of the expenses that have to be paid each month whether you sell $10.00 or $100,000.00.
 At a minimum, you need cash flow to pay these fixed expenses.
 This includes payroll, taxes, rent, utilities, loan payments, etc.

 Cash Flow Compared to Profits

-Why You Need to Figure this out Quickly and Pay Attention Regularly
+Why You Need to Figure This Out Your Break-even Quickly

 If we don’t understand these base numbers in our business we can quickly see our business go from doing great to “burning the furniture” in a matter of months.
 Most of us small business owners do not realize how quickly the expenses add up when you have even 4 or 5 employees, a lease, utilities, etc. With just these basics our business can quickly require $20,000 – $30,000 a month just to cover the bills.
 (Obviously, a slightly larger organization can quickly double this.)
-Yet, how many of us have $60,000-$100,000 in cash reserves in case we have 3-4 really bad months.
-Not to mention if we have a product or service that requires up front investment from us in materials or inventory.
-This $100,000.00 that had us feeling rich for the moment, can drop down very quickly and put us in a position to start cutting deeply into our expense structure.
+Yet, how many of us have $60,000-$100,000 in cash reserves in case we have 3 to 4 really bad months?
+Not to mention if we have a product or service that requires upfront investment from us in materials or inventory.
+This $100,000.00 which had us feeling rich for the moment, can drop down very quickly and put us in a position to start cutting deeply into our expense structure.

 Business Don’t Grow by Deeply Cutting Costs